Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 Details concerning the algorithms and my coding choices are discussed in the attached pdf file.
 This README is a demo to show how to run the code.
 All code mentioned here is in the file "RunLDA.jl".
 # Initialize Corpus
 First step is the generation of the corpus of data.
-A training and testing corpus are then obtained.
 The generated corpus is a vector of D elements, whose entries are defined as follows:
 ```julia
 corpus[d][g] = (w, Rw)